Sovos-Compliance/csharp-script/README.md

 Assert.AreEqual(3, expression.Execute());
 ```

-finally, you can also use "code snippets" that do more than just a be an evaluatable expresion:
+you can also use "code snippets" that do more than just a be an evaluatable expresion:

 ```C#
 var expression = new CSharpExpression();